AdaptiveCpp/AdaptiveCpp/doc/sycl_callback_tooling.md

 # Sycl callback tooling

-In order to allow the tracing and benchmarking and simple debugging sycl applications, this fork of AdaptiveCpp experimantally supports a callback registration mechanism.
+To enable tracing, benchmarking, and simple debugging of sycl applications, this fork of AdaptiveCpp experimentally supports a callback mechanism.

 ## Usage:

 ### Registering Callbacks (User side)
-The user can start tracers by setting the environment variable `SYCL_TOOL_LIBRARY` to the a of paths to tooling libraries separated by a colon `:`.
+The user can start tracers by setting the environment variable `SYCL_TOOL_LIBRARY` to the paths to tooling libraries separated by a colon `:`.

 ### Implementation of Callbacks (Tooling side)
 A tracer can be implemented as a dynamically loaded library. (shared object `.so` on Linux, dynamic link library `.dll` on Windows and `.dylib` on macos).
 The implementer then has the option to define one or more of the supported callbacks.
 Furthermore, a function with the signature `void init_register()` must be defined.
 This function is called when the library is loaded and can be used to initialize the tracer.
 The loading utility assumes unmangled C function names, so the implementer must ensure that the `init_register`-function name is not mangled (e.g. by using `extern "C"` in a C++ declaration).
 Within the `init_register`-function the implementer can register the desired callbacks by calling the function
 `init_##CallbackName(void (*callback)(...))`, where `CallbackName` is the name of the callback to register and `callback` is a pointer to the function implementing the callback.
 For example, to register a callback for the `submit_start` event, the implementer would call `init_submit_start(&my_submit_start_callback);` within the `init_register`-function, where `my_submit_start_callback` is a function with the signature `void my_submit_start_callback(void* state)`.
 Furthermore, the function call `void init_state(void* state)` can be used to register a pointer to a user defined state.
 This pointer is then passed as the first argument to all the callbacks.
 This can be used to maintain state information across multiple callback invocations.
 The implementer can then typecast the `state` pointer to the appropriate type within the callback implementations.

-**Note**: It is recommended that the tracer state is allocated on the heap, i.e. using `new` or `malloc` as stack allocated states may cause undefined behavior during shutdown of the the program.
+**Note**: It is recommended that the tracer state is allocated on the heap, i.e. using `new` or `malloc` as stack-allocated states may cause undefined behavior during shutdown of the program.
 The state can be created within the `init_register`-function.

 Example of a simple tracer implementation: